 Embark on a true African safari to Botswana, where the wildlife is pristine and our days are timed with the rhythm of nature.
 Botswana is visually exciting—each of its unique habitats have distinct features, most famous of which is the Okavango Delta.
-This tour is limited to just eight participants traveling with local experts and Naturalist Journeys’ guide Peg Abbott.
+This tour is limited to just six participants traveling with local experts and Naturalist Journeys’ owner and lead guide Peg Abbott.

 - Explore the Okavango Delta’s papyrus-lined channels and lagoons, the riverine woodlands of Chobe National Park, and legendary wetlands and Mopane forests of Moremi Game Reserve

-- Stay 2 nights at Xaro Lodge on permanent water of the Okavango River; look for Pel’s Fishing Owl, White-backed Night-Heron, colorful nesting bee-eaters, and Sitatunga
+- Stay two nights at Xaro Lodge on permanent water of the Okavango River; look for Pel’s Fishing Owl, White-backed Night-Heron, colorful nesting bee-eaters, and Sitatunga

 - Experience the fabulous Kalahari Desert with prime lodging at Nxai Pan, where wildlife and birds congregate at our tented camp’s waterhole

-- Follow wildlife and elegant, colorful birds with expert guides on a six-night mobile camp in the heart of the renowned Moremi Game Reserve
+- Follow wildlife and elegant, colorful birds with expert guides on a six-night mobile camp in the heart of Moremi Game Reserve

-- Live “National Geographic moments” in real time on each morning and afternoon game drive
+- Live “National Geographic moments” in real time on morning and afternoon game drives

 - Find signature birds like Slaty Egret, Black Heron, African Openbill Stork, Hamerkop, African Fish Eagle, Southern Ground Hornbill, bustards, hoopoes, and of course, the stunning Lilac-breasted Roller